kamepong/ACVAE-VC/README.md

 #### Waveform generator

-1. Place a copy of the directory `parallel_wavegan` from https://github.com/kan-bayashi/ParallelWaveGAN in `hifigan/` (or `pwg/`).
+1. Place a copy of the directory `parallel_wavegan` from https://github.com/kan-bayashi/ParallelWaveGAN in `pwg/`.
-2. HifiGAN models trained on several databases can be found [here](https://drive.google.com/drive/folders/1RvagKsKaCih0qhRP6XkSF07r3uNFhB5T?usp=sharing).
-Once these are downloaded, place them in `hifigan/egs/`.
+2. HiFi-GAN models trained on several databases can be found [here](https://drive.google.com/drive/folders/1RvagKsKaCih0qhRP6XkSF07r3uNFhB5T?usp=sharing).
+Once these are downloaded, place them in `pwg/egs/`.
 Please contact me if you have any problems downloading.
 3. Optionally, Parallel WaveGAN can be used instead for waveform generation.
 The trained models are available [here](https://drive.google.com/drive/folders/1zRYZ9dx16dONn1SEuO4wXjjgJHaYSKwb?usp=sharing).
 Once these are downloaded, place them in `pwg/egs/`.

 ## Main